AryanChougule/Automated-Attendance-Capturing-System-using-RAR/README.md

 - **Atharv Halwai**
   Contact any one of use for any problem
 ## 📌 Demo Video / Screenshots
+You can find Demo and Screenshots on my linkedin porject post.

 ## 📌 Achivements
 Got seed funded from Rajarambapu Institute of Technology, Islampur to implement this system in classrooms.